docker/docs/toolbox/toolbox_install_mac.md

 > Docker Toolbox, therefore an unsigned warning (verified publisher dialog) is
 > displayed during the installation process.

-1. To download the latest version of Docker Toolbox head to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.pkg` file.
+1. To download the latest version of Docker Toolbox, go to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.pkg` file.